 Is the S1 form still valid in Portugal after Brexit?
 What can I use it for if I am retiring to Portugal from the UK?

-After you have registered your residency in Portugal and receive a UK pension, you should be entitled to UK-funded healthcare.
+After you have registered your residency in Portugal and if you receive a UK pension, you should be entitled to UK-funded healthcare.
 For this, you’ll need to apply for an S1 form.

 You can do this through the NHS.
 Once you have an S1 form, you must register it through the Portuguese Social Security.
 As soon as that is done, you and your dependents will have access to the Portuguese Public Healthcare System.